A characterisation of graphs quasi-isometric to $K_4$-minor-free graphs: Introduction

 The main contribution of this paper is the resolution of \cref{conj:agelospanos} for $X = K_4$:

 \begin{mainresult} There exists a function $f \colon \N \to \N \times \N$ such that every graph with no $K$-fat $K_4$ minor is $f(K)$-quasi-isometric to a graph with no $K_4$ minor. \end{mainresult}

-In particular, every connected finite graph with no $K$-fat $K_4$ minor is either $(M,A)$-quasi-isometric to a $2$-connected series-parallel graph where $(M,A) := f(K)$ for the function $f$ from \cref{main:FatK4}, or it can be disconnected by removing a ball of radius $A$.
+It follows that every connected finite graph with no $K$-fat $K_4$ minor is either $(M,A)$-quasi-isometric to a $2$-connected series-parallel graph where $(M,A) := f(K)$ for the function $f$ from \cref{main:FatK4}, or it can be disconnected by removing a ball of radius $A$.

-In general, the construction of a quasi-isometry and the argument for its verification often turn out to be quite lengthy.
+In general, the construction of a quasi-isometry and the argument for its verification may be quite lengthy.
 For example, the proof of \cref{conj:agelospanos} for $X = K_4^-$ given by Fujiwara and Papasoglu \cite{coarsecacti} is more than 20 pages long.

-We therefore look at \cref{conj:agelospanos} from a different angle: In \cite{radialpathwidth}*{\S~3.4} it was shown that finding an `honest' \gd\ of a graph $G$ of bounded `outer-radial width' and `radial spread' modelled on a graph $H$ is equivalent to finding a bounded quasi-isometry from the decomposed graph~$G$ to the decomposition graph $H$.
-So to prove \cref{main:FatK4}, we construct such a decomposition of~$G$ modelled on a graph $H$ with no $K_4$ minor instead of defining a quasi-isometry from $G$ to $H$.
+There is an alternative framework in which quasi-isometries between graphs can be cast, which enables us to look at \cref{conj:agelospanos} from a different angle: Graph-decompositions~\cite{GraphDec} are a natural extension of \td s which allow the bags $V_h$ of decompositions $(H, \cV)$ to be arranged along general decomposition graphs $H$ instead of just trees.
+Recent applications of graph-decompositions include a local-global decomposition theorem~\cite{GraphDec} as well as the study of local separations~\cite{LocalSeps} and of locally chordal graphs~\cite{LocallyChordal}.
+In \cite{radialpathwidth}*{\S~3.3} it was shown that two graphs are quasi-isometric if and only if each has a decomposition modelled on the other, subject to bounds on width parameters that correspond to the constants of the quasi-isometry (see \cref{subsec:GD,subsec:InterplayQIGD} for details).
+To prove \cref{main:FatK4}, we construct such a decomposition of~$G$ modelled on a graph $H$ with no $K_4$ minor instead of defining a quasi-isometry from $G$ to $H$.
 This in particular yields a more graph-theoretic flavour of the arguments used in our proof of \cref{main:FatK4}.

 Our techniques additionally yield a new proof of \cref{conj:agelospanos} for $X = K_4^-$, which is significantly shorter than the original one by Fujiwara and Papasoglu \cite{coarsecacti}:

 \begin{mainresult} There exists a function $f \colon \N \to \N \times \N$ such that every graph with no $K$-fat $K_4^-$ minor is $f(K)$-quasi-isometric to a graph with no $K_4^-$ minor. \end{mainresult}